We're No Angels (1989 film): Plot

 In 1935, Great Depression-era convicts Ned and Jim, jailed on unspecified charges and abused by a ruthless warden, become escaped convicts when a vicious killer named Bobby escapes the electric chair.

 The two escape to a small upstate New York town near the Canada–US border, where they are mistaken for a pair of priests who are expected at the local monastery.
 They want to flee but cannot because misunderstandings and the warden's search party for Bobby make a trip across the bridge to Canada almost impossible.

 Ned and Jim continue to masquerade as priests, trusted and welcomed by Father Levesque.
 An opportunity presents itself in the form a procession to the church's sister church across the border.
 Each participating priest must bring someone who needs help, so they decide on the deaf and mute daughter of Molly, a local laundress and prostitute.

 Bobby is killed by police during the procession.
 Ned saves Molly's daughter from drowning, after which she is able to speak.
 Jim is befriended by a young monk and decides to stay in the monastery to become an actual priest.
 Ned heads to Canada with Molly and her daughter.

 Production

-The project seemed like it could not fail: wrote A.J.
+The project seemed like it could not fail: per A.J.
 Black, Robert De Niro and Sean Penn were "a bankable duo who Paramount would have been unconcerned about throwing a significant budget toward, produced by an impresario with proven hits at his back, written by a celebrated wordsmith and helmed by an acclaimed young director breaking into the studio system."

 Screenwriter David Mamet took the initial premise from the 1955 movie of the same name, but he created a new scenario.
 Though the story is set in upstate New York, it was filmed in Mission, British Columbia.
 The set design involved the creation of an entire riverside town, with a budget of CDN $2.5 million for the set alone being the largest for a film produced in Canada to that date.